Medicaid renewal basics

 They will get a letter on or after April 1, 2023.
 It will ask if the child's medical condition has gotten worse since their last review.
 If yes, they should fill out the Disability Social Report by the return deadline.

 - What if they return it by the deadline?
 Vermont Medicaid will check to see if they meet the rules.
-If they do, they will stay on the program. members will get a letter saying what Vermont Medicaid decided.
+If they do, they will stay on the program.
+Members will get a letter saying what Vermont Medicaid decided.
 If they disagree with the decision, members have the right to appeal.
 An appeal asks for someone new to look at the information.

 - What if they don't return the form by the deadline?
 OR what if the child does NOT meet the rules?
 OR what if the child turned 19 years old?
 They will get a letter saying Disabled Child Home Care (DCHC) is ending.
 It will ask for information to see if they can get another kind of Medicaid.
 They will have a deadline to return the information.
 What if they meet the deadline?
 They will keep their Disabled Child Home Care (DCHC) until the screening for another Medicaid is done.
+They have the right to appeal if they disagree with a decision made by Vermont Medicaid.

 Q: Will I be contacted about my Medicaid status?